 I have been pleasantly surprised at the current regime, as I have to be honest and feared the worst.
 But MarkCooper and the people trying to run the club have done a very decent job.
 Funnily enough, within the photos I have shared is a letter from Terry Cooper the current manager’s father.
 I received it while he was manager at Birmingham about twenty odd years ago!

-So as the years dribble by, players like Harold Feming (Fleming Way is named after him) and Don Rogers surely our greatest ever player are a constant reminder of greatness at the club.
-And lets not forget players like Freddie Wheatcroft who gave thousands of Swindon fans pleasure only to perish in the Great War doing what thousands of Swindonians did…..pay the ultimate price for our freedom,the freedom that paves the way for people like myself to take for granted the pleasure i get on most Saturdays and midweek matches when Swindon Town FC win, lose or draw.”
+So as the years dribble by, players like Harold Feming (Fleming Way is named after him) and Don Rogers surely our greatest ever player, are a constant reminder of greatness at the club.
+And let’s not forget players like Freddie Wheatcroft who gave thousands of Swindon fans pleasure only to perish in the Great War doing what thousands of Swindonians did.
+Paying the ultimate price for our freedom.
+The freedom that paves the way for people like myself to take for granted the pleasure I get on most Saturdays and midweek matches.
+Whether Swindon Town FC win, lose or draw.”

-(born 25 October 1945) is an English former footballer is regarded as one of the best players to pull on a Swindon Town shirt; his principal rival in this respect being Harold Fleming.
+Don’s regarded as one of the best players to pull on a Swindon Town shirt.
+His principal rival in this respect being Harold Fleming.
 He played at outside left and served the club in two spells.

-Born in Paulton, Somerset, Rogers signed a youth contract with Swindon in January 1961 at the age of fifteen; having turned professional in October 1962, he made his first-team debut on 17 November in a Third Division match against Southend United.
+Born in Paulton, Somerset, Rogers signed a youth contract with Swindon in January 1961 at the age of fifteen.
+Rogers turned professional in October 1962 and made his first-team debut on 17 November.
+That was in a Third Division match against Southend United.
 Rogers scored the two extra-time goals which won the 1969 Football League Cup Final for Swindon, 3-1 against Arsenal.

-He signed for Crystal Palace in 1972 for a fee of £147,000, then joined Queens Park Rangers in September 1974 in an exchange deal involving Terry Venablesand Ian Evans.
-Rogers played 18 league games for QPR scoring 5 goals before returning to Swindon in March 1976 in exchange for Peter Eastoe.
+He signed for Crystal Palace in 1972 for a fee of £147,000.
+He later joined Queens Park Rangers in September 1974 in an exchange deal involving Terry Venables and Ian Evans.
+Rogers played 18 league games for QPR.
+He scored 5 goals before returning to Swindon in March 1976 in exchange for Peter Eastoe.

 Some items from Lee’s collection of memorabilia: